venkybajal/jchat/README.md

 -----------
 1) Use content-based recommender system for better routing
 2) Add Group Chatting capability
-3) Improve the User Interfaces
+3) Improve the User Interface